andrew-edwards/sizeSpectra/README.md

 [1] **Testing and recommending methods for fitting size spectra to data** by Andrew M. Edwards, James P. W. Robinson, Michael J. Plank, Julia K. Baum and Julia L. Blanchard. ***Methods in Ecology and Evolution*** (2017, 8:57-67).
 Freely available at <http://onlinelibrary.wiley.com/doi/10.1111/2041-210X.12641/full>

-[2] **Accounting for the bin structure of data removes bias when fitting size spectra** by Andrew M. Edwards, James P. W. Robinson, Julia L. Blanchard, Julia K. Baum and Michael J. Plank. ***Marine Ecology Progress Series*** (in press).
-Will be at <http://www.int-res.com/prepress/m13230.html>.
+[2] **Accounting for the bin structure of data removes bias when fitting size spectra** by Andrew M. Edwards, James P. W. Robinson, Julia L. Blanchard, Julia K. Baum and Michael J. Plank. ***Marine Ecology Progress Series*** (2020, 636:19-33).
+Freely available at <https://www.int-res.com/abstracts/meps/v636/p19-33/>.

 The size spectrum of an ecological community characterizes how a property, such as abundance or biomass, varies with body size.
 Size spectra are often used as ecosystem indicators of marine systems.
 Past applications have included groundfish trawl surveys, visual surveys of fish in kelp forests and coral reefs, sediment samples of benthic invertebrates and satellite remote sensing of chlorophyll, as well as terrestrial systems.
 Various methods have been used to fit size spectra over the past decades, and in [1] we tested eight of them and recommend the use of maximum likelihood.
 In [2] we extended the likelihood method to properly account for the bin structure of data.